 That typewriter text, being all over the place like it is must've been so fiddly to put onto the page so well in the days before computer-aided cartooning!
-The extra effort was appreciated across the board, as Hadrian became a fan favourite and would stay with the comic all the way right through to the final issues.
+The extra effort was appreciated across the board, as Hadrian became a fan favourite and would stay with the comic nearly all the way to the end.

 Back in the first few issues (including the preview) a certain cartoonist who was ubiquitous with some crazy artwork already with the likes of The Beano's Calamity James and the Buster comic, was now being handed scripts by none other than Oink!'s co-creator/editor Mark Rodgers.
 Can you imagine Tom Paterson with a Rodgers script?!
 You don't have to:

 Tom's work is just simply without comparison.
 I remember Calamity James being my favourite Beano strip as Tom's pages were always chock full of so much detail, it was like discovering lots of little jokes that my child's brain believed were there just for me to discover.
 Just me.
-The detail in his Testing Time pages is simply amazing, from the measle to the trademark smelly sock, from the Sam Fox "portrait" to the little hole in the wood next to the "grovel 'ere" sign... it's just my mind isn't it?
-That's completely coincidental and innocent right?
-Can anyone who worked on Oink! confirm ha??
+The detail in his Testing Time pages is simply amazing, from the measle to the trademark smelly sock, from the Sam Fox "portrait" to the little hole in the wood next to the "grovel 'ere" sign.

 Reading my brother's Beanos and then our shared Beano Annuals every Christmas, I'd always go back to Tom's pages time and time again and would either pick up lots of new things, or just enjoy all the little side jokes all over again.
 Timeless.
 What a shame he didn't work on Oink! all the way through.